HufflyCodes/Python_Practice/README.md

-This is a collection of LeetCode problems I have been using to practice my python skills
+This is a collection of LeetCode problems and personal projects/tasks I have been using to practice my python skills